 The weird thing is, I’ve never been interested in books, movies, or TV shows about war.
 So, why these books and why now?
 Well, the simple answer is, Jarhead was on my bookshelf because I’d bought it after meeting the author at the Florida Writers’ Conference, and Bradley’s book had been sitting on my shelf after I’d picked it up on a whim at a secondhand bookstore.

 What had interested me in Swofford’s book in the first place was that I remembered watching the movie when I was a kid, and I knew it was one of my dad’s favorites.
 So, naturally, I had to get a copy and have him sign it and give it to my dad.
 Bradley’s book had sounded vaguely familiar as one of those books I should probably read.

 I’ve never quite cared about war stories.
 Not for lack of compassion, but as a kid, I didn’t understand why people would fight brutally with one another, and now as an adult, well, I still don’t understand it.

 My dad, though, he understands that life.
 See, my dad was an army guy.
 Not here in the U.S., but in Ecuador, and from the stories I’ve heard him tell and the way he nods his head and says, “Yep,” every time he watches Jarhead, it seems the culture’s pretty similar.
 My dad seems to have an endless repertoire of army stories, and some of his stories I’ve heard several times over.

-I thought at first my picking up two war books for my reading challenge was coincidence based off what’s on my bookshelf, but I think subconsciously what drew me to them is the kid who heard my dad’s stories about intense training, Draconian drill sergeants and cruel punishments for what civilians would consider minor infractions, and the grownup in me wanted to better understand that.
+I thought at first my picking up two war books for my reading challenge was coincidence based off what’s on my bookshelf, but I think subconsciously what drew me to them is the kid who heard my dad’s stories about intense training, Draconian drill sergeants, and cruel punishments for what civilians would consider minor infractions.
+The grownup in me wanted to better understand that.